Cornbread Mafia: Johnny Boone

 The most notable member of the Cornbread Mafia was Johnny Boone, arrested in 1987 as the ringleader of a marijuana operation in Minnesota, for which he served about 15 years in prison.
 In June 2008, police discovered Boone growing 2,421 marijuana seedlings on his farm outside Springfield, Kentucky in Washington County, but Boone escaped arrest, under threat of a life sentence without parole because the bust would be his third federal conviction under the Three Strikes Law.
 Boone became a fugitive and the subject of a segment of America's Most Wanted.

 On Dec.
 22, 2016, after eight years on the run, Johnny Boone was arrested in a small town outside Montreal, where he had been tracked by the U.S. Marshals Service.
 He was brought to the United States in April 2017.
 On December 19, 2017, Boone pled guilty to one count of a superseding information.
-Boone was represented by attorneys C.Thomas Hectus, Henry Stephens and Elmer J. George.
-Author, Joe Keith Bickett was employed as law clerk/paralegal for Mr. George and worked as a legal aid for the attorneys on the Johnny Boone case.
-Contrary to the life sentences he was facing, Boone was sentenced to fifty-seven months by Chief District Court Judge, Charles Simpson, III, the same judge who sentenced the Bickett brothers, Jimmy and Joe Keith, in 1990.
+Boone was represented by attorneys C. Thomas Hectus, Henry Stephens and Elmer J. George.
+Author, Joe Keith Bickett was employed as law clerk/paralegal for Mr. George and worked as a legal aide for the attorneys on the Johnny Boone case.
+Contrary to the life sentences he was facing, Boone was sentenced to 57 months by Chief District Court Judge Charles Simpson III, the same judge who sentenced the Bickett brothers, Jimmy and Joe Keith, in 1990.

 Boone was sentenced to serve his time at FCI Elkton, a low security federal prison in Ohio.
-In the midst of the COVID-19 coronavirus pandemic, the Elkton prison became notorious for being overrun with the disease.
+In the midst of the COVID-19 pandemic, the Elkton prison became notorious for being overrun with the disease.
 Due to health risks, Boone's attorneys requested in May 2020 he be released; which was granted on June 3.
+Boone died on June 14, 2024, at the age of 80.